 As some of our readers will know, we recently wrote about understanding the freight bill and bill of lading.
 If you haven’t read it, definitely check it out.

 On the bill of lading will be a clear directive on who gets billed for the freight services.
-This makes it easy for the carrier to charge for ancillary fees incurred while the shipment is in process, such as unexpected unloading or loading fees.
+This makes it easy for the carrier to charge for ancillary fees incurred while the shipment is processing, such as unexpected unloading or loading fees.

 Simplify the Process with Amware

 If dealing directly with carriers, shipping companies, and shipping contracts seems stressful, consider simplifying the process with the pros at Amware.
 As a third-party logistics provider, Amware has been simplifying the LTL freight shipping process for decades.
-Contact our team today for a free LTL freight quote, or sign up below for a free 30-day trial of Amrate, our premium LTL software platform.
+Contact our team today for a free LTL freight quote, or sign up below for a free 30-day trial of Amrate, our cloud-based or integrated transportation management system (TMS).